 An ‘up’ type of person in a body that has become increasingly worn out by its adrenaline antics as it’s aged.

 Perhaps a body where the intersection with life in the 21st Century was always destined to fail?

-I crashed two years ago when my adrenaline engine revved full throttle non stop after a period of work stress and then over exposure to heat.
+I crashed two years ago when my adrenaline engine revved full throttle non stop after over exposure to heat.